 One cause currently under scrutiny is the positive impact of oestrogen on tendons, and the effect of its reduction during menopause.
 In post-menopausal tendons there is reduced collagen production, decreased tendon integrity, and an increased rupture rate.
 It may be that hormone replacement therapy can help reduce pain and dysfunction associated with tendinopathy.
 This would help explain why the majority of those suffering from this condition are post-menopausal women.
 This is an area of research currently under study.

 What should I do next?

 Contributing factors which are most easily addressed relate to back, hip and leg posture and strength.
 For this reason, your doctor may suggest you seek a physiotherapy opinion first.
 At Macquarie Street Physiotherapy, we look at your posture, core stability and hip and leg strength.
 Part of this assessment may include analysing your walking or running gait on the treadmill.
 It may look at your ability to squat, rise from sitting and other functional tests.
 Based on our assessment, we guide you through any hip-specific postural changes to be made and exercises/stretches to be done.
 Local treatment may include massage, ultrasound and stretching.
 It may be that a soft mattress overlay also reduces the pain at night.
 At every stage the aim is to reduce the pain you experience.

 If physiotherapy alone is not enough to completely resolve your symptoms, we would liaise with your doctor about anti-inflammatory medication, cortisone injection, imaging or referral to a sports physician or orthopaedic specialist.
-We look forward to giving your hips a helping hand!
+If you live or work in Sydney we look forward to giving your hips a helping hand!